Meet the Fakers: Your New Online Friend, is actually Gov't Software SPYING on YOU. It's For Real...

 Not only can we offset your existence with carbon credits, we can replace you with cyber artificial intelligence.
 Most of your friends can't tell, but you don’t even really exist!
 Isn’t that awesome?!
 Its like the Obama version of the game Civilization.

-To accomplish this goal, the Obama Administration is soliciting bids from private software companies to develop what the contract calls "Personal Management Software."
+To accomplish this goal, the Obama Administration is soliciting bids from private software companies to develop what the contract calls "Personal Management Software" (PMS - that's interesting).
 The software will allow one person (government flunky) to create and control several fake online profiles/personalities.

 It reminds me of certain states where every year John Smith votes 500 times in an election... and he's only been dead for 10 years.